-Hey there, friends!
-You made it to Friday! #CELEBRATE!
+Hey there, friend!
+You made it to the last day of study for the week! #CELEBRATE!

 Have you fallen behind?
 Well, I’m going to let you in on a little secret: When our study leader team met to go through the book together, not a week went by without someone being behind.
 In other words?
 It happens!

 But guess what?
-Every Friday, right here on the blog, we’ll be summing up that week’s lessons for you, so if you DO fall behind, don’t quit!
-Just read that Friday’s post, and then LET IT GO and jump back in where we are on Monday.
-Remember, you can always go back after the study to catch up on any missing work from your book.
+At the end of every week, we’ll be summing up that week’s lessons for you with a blog post like this one.
+So if you DO fall behind, don’t quit!
+Remember, you can always go back at the end of the study to catch up on any missing work from your book.

-And on that note, welcome to our Week 1 recap! :)
+And on that note, welcome to your Week 1 recap! :)

 This week’s theme: Walk in the Light